Local Royal Wedding viewing parties

 Where were you when you watched the historic event?
 Some local royal fans threw Royal Wedding viewing parties.

 Camille Howard was one of those local fans who planned an elegant and classy viewing party for her family and friends to celebrate Meghan and Harry tying the knot.
-Howard and friends celebrated the nuptials in serious style with darling decorations, brunch and fantastic fantastic favors.
+Howard and friends celebrated the nuptials in serious style with darling decorations, brunch and fantastic favors.